evryn/vue-registrar/docs/getting-started/using-component-registrar.md

 ## Add your components

-Put everything you want inside the registrar's entry directory:
+Put everything you want inside the entry directory of registrar:
 ```
 src/components
 ├── MainContainer.vue